thirtythreeforty/dpfwebui/doc/internals.md

 Plugins leveraging this feature embed the [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime) runtime or optionally [Wasmer](https://github.com/wasmerio/wasmer) for running precompiled AssemblyScript code at near native performance.

-It is worth noting that the Wasm VM and the web view are completely separated entities that only communicate through a key/value pairs interface provided by DPF (states) or shared memory.
-Decoupled DSP and UI code is enforced by DPF and this project builds upon this design.
-The Wasm VM runs in parallel to the web view, and the latter will be loaded or unloaded depending the UI visibility state.
-There is no continuously running hidden web view or similar hacks.
+It is worth noting that code running on top of the Wasm runtime and the web view are completely separated entities that only communicate through a key/value pairs interface provided by DPF (states) or shared memory.
+Completely decoupled DSP and UI is enforced by DPF and this project builds upon this design.
+The Wasm runtime runs in parallel to the web view, and the latter will be loaded or unloaded depending on the UI visibility state.
+There is no continuously running hidden web view or similar hacks involved.

 Hip-Hop provides two AssemblyScript files that must be included in user projects: